codetricity/provider_tutorial_variant/README.md

 * components - navigational button, including the code that updates the data for provider
 * notifiers - getter, setter, and notifier for the image.
 These are the variables that are updated by your button and read by your 360 image display screen
 * screens - home screen with the list of thumbnails and details screen that handles the 360 navigation

+## High Level Overview of Provider

+[Flutter 2.0 State Management Introduction With Provider 5.0](https://dzone.com/articles/flutter-20-state-management-introduction-with-prov) on DZone provides a high-level overview of provider.